 All other loops which aren`t set to “M”/monophonic mode won`t be affected.

-Set all pads/fields/loops to monophonic or polyphonic mode at once
+Set all pads of Drum Rack to monophonic or polyphonic mode at once

 As well as setting monophonic/polyphonic mode individually for every pad you can set this for all pads with one click with the “Set ALL to” – “Monophonic/Polyphonic” button on the upper right corner.
 This will overwrite all made edits on every (all 128!) pads/fields.